lukibahr/stars/README.md

 ## Shell

+- [kamranahmedse/git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
+Psst! or be nosy and find what someone else in your team did ;-)
 - [wolfi-dev/os](https://github.com/wolfi-dev/os) - Main package repository for production Wolfi images
 - [alexanderepstein/Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets) - A collection of small bash scripts for heavy terminal users
 - [aws/containers-roadmap](https://github.com/aws/containers-roadmap) - This is the public roadmap for AWS container services (ECS, ECR, Fargate, and EKS).